Mean, Median, Mode: How to Calculate & Relationship Explained

 print(mean_value)

-Suppose you own a shoe store and want to know the most common shoe size among your customers.
-The shoe sizes of the last 20 customers are:
+Suppose you own a shoe store and want to find the most common shoe size.
+Your last 20 customers purchased these sizes:

 Calculate Mode in Excel